jjmasse/angular-react-migration/README.md

 1. Git clone or download zip

-2. Unpack or CD into the project folder
+2. Unpack or `cd` into the project folder

 3. run `npm install`